PDF Password Protection API - Complete Security Guide

 DocumentOpenPassword

-You can combine multiple permissions in your request:
+Pro tip: You can combine multiple permissions for layered security:

 "Permissions": ["DenyPrinting", "DenyModification", "DenyContentCopy"]